What is Autopilot?

 Evaluates new email sources using AI confidence scoring.
 Approves high-confidence legitimate senders, rejects suspicious ones.
 No manual queue to work through.

 Continuously monitors DKIM selectors for expiry, misconfiguration, or key issues.
-Automatically pauses DMARC progression if a critical DKIM problem is detected.
+DMARC progression advances only when your data justifies it.

 Advances your DMARC policy (none → quarantine → reject) when compliance thresholds are met.
 Uses volume-based pacing so progression speed is appropriate for your domain's sending patterns.

-Watches for volume spikes, sudden pass-rate drops, or unusual new sources.
-Automatically pauses if something suspicious is detected and alerts you to review.
+Watches for volume spikes, sudden pass-rate drops, or unusual new sources across your incoming DMARC reports.

 Autopilot in the Automation Hierarchy